-explain and demonstrate how to capture and analyse qualitative and quantitative data, presented in different formats, to provide relevant information for decision making at an appropriate level within an organisation;
+- explain and demonstrate how to capture and analyse qualitative and quantitative data, presented in different formats, to provide relevant information for decision making at an appropriate level within an organisation; - b. explain and evaluate the risks attached to proposed courses of action in a given situation, considering all relevant factors,

-- explain and evaluate the risks attached to proposed courses of action in a given situation, considering all relevant factors, and assumptions made and select and justify strategies for managing risk; - explain and demonstrate how an organisation compares and selects from competing strategies in order to maximise the achievement of its key objectives, including those relating to technology, corporate responsibility and sustainability, including climate change; - d. evaluate the ethical implications of an organisation's strategies and operations for the organisation and for individuals, including the accountant in business and others; - e. select and justify a strategy or combination of strategies which will best achieve the organisation's objectives, taking account of known constraints and capabilities, including stakeholder risk preferences and developing technologies (including artificial intelligence, machine learning and robotic process automation); - f. explain and demonstrate how products and services can evolve in the face of changing technologies, consumer demand and industry competition; - g. explain and demonstrate how to position particular products and services in the market place to maximise competitive advantage and develop a marketing strategy by selecting, capturing and analysing relevant data; - h. explain and demonstrate how management information can be used to evaluate an organisation's proposed strategies, including forecasting financial performance and the risk associated with forecasts: - evaluate the value of information and limitations of data, having regard to data variability, data bias and risk, and considering the ethical implications of the selection, capture, analysis and use of data; and - j. organise, structure and assimilate historic and estimated data in appropriate ways, using available statistical tools, data analysis and spreadsheets, to support business decisions.
+- and assumptions made and select and justify strategies for managing risk; - c. explain and demonstrate how an organisation compares and selects from competing strategies in order to maximise the achievement of its key objectives; - d. evaluate the sustainability and ESG implications of a strategy or combination of strategies; - e. evaluate the ethical implications of an organisation's strategies and operations for the organisation and for individuals, including the accountant in business and others: - f. select and justify a strategy or combination of strategies which will best achieve the organisation's objectives, taking account of known constraints and capabilities, including stakeholder risk preferences and developing technologies; - g. explain and demonstrate how products and services can evolve in the face of changing technologies, consumer demand and industry competition; - h. explain and demonstrate how to position particular products and services in the market place to maximise competitive advantage and develop a marketing strategy by selecting, capturing and analysing relevant data; - explain and demonstrate how management information can be used to evaluate an organisation's proposed strategies, including forecasting financial performance and the risk associated with forecasts; - j. evaluate the value of information and limitations of data, having regard to data variability, data bias and risk, and considering the ethical implications of the selection, capture, analysis and use of data; and - k. organise, structure and assimilate historic and estimated data in appropriate ways, using available statistical tools, data analysis and spreadsheets, to support business decisions.